-Ever wondered what the ideal haircut is for people with thin hair?
-Carolyn Aronson, hairstylist and founder of It's a 10 Haircare, as well as celebrity stylists Justine Marjan and Jessica Hoffman Shakir, says the bob is your best bet.
-"Shorter styles work best with fine hair because it makes the hair appear thicker," says Aronson.
+If you're looking for one definitive style that's sure to work great with thin hair, Carolyn Aronson (hairstylist and founder of It's a 10 Haircare), and celebrity stylists Justine Marjan and Jessica Shakir say the bob is your best bet.
+"Shorter styles work best with fine hair because [they] make the hair appear thicker," says Aronson.
 "It's important to keep thin or fine hair regularly trimmed because it's fragile; the ends may split easily."

 The Layered, Asymmetrical Bob

 "The asymmetrical bob has one side cut shorter than the other, with a side part in mind, and as a result, your hair seems fuller than it is," Shakir says.
 "Even if you don't do an asymmetrical cut, you can style your hair in a deep side part to add fullness.
 In fact, by changing things up and doing a different part, you can add crazy volume to your style."

 She adds, "I love massaging the NuMe Root Werk Root Lifter ($18) into the scalp to create volume that stays for hours.
 This wonder product smells amazing and really lifts without creating a thick, gritty texture.
 Simply spray a couple inches away from the roots of your wet hair before you blow-dry to create perfect texture, or you can use Root Werk Root Lifter as a texturizer on dry hair."